dvntaudio/cuckoo-tools/README.md

 Run the command below to install a default configuration for a Win 7 x86-64 machine.

     ./bin/config.sh

+Now is a good time to reboot to make sure VMware hgfs works.

 Install a Windows machine
 =========================